joehawkens/joes-library/README.md

 # Future Work (things to improve and add)

 * The frontend needs to be able to update the book within the user interface.
-* The frontend code needs the ability to show multiple books to the library.
+* The frontend code needs the ability to show multiple books in the library.